What is the best autism therapy for creating independence in a child with ASD?

-A therapy that provides frameworks, education and support to the individual and the family.
+A therapy that provides frameworks, education and support to both the individual and the family.

 Focusing on the Goal